 At Christ Church Primary School, we aim to ensure that all our children enjoy, thrive, succeed and achieve their potential in the Arts.

-At Christ Church Primary School we strive to become a leading school for the Arts.
+At Christ Church Primary School we strive to remain an Artsmark school.

 Arts experiences inside and outside the formal curriculum

 The arts curriculum is taught in a flexible way throughout the school.
 Within each Key Stage and Year Group, art, music and dance are taught both explicitly and through cross-curricular links.
-Dance is taught explicitly in Key Stage 1 and 2, both by school staff and by specialist teachers through our links with Bury Sports Partnership, Elton High School Art Specialist and FunTime Activities; dance specialists.
+Dance is taught explicitly in Key Stage 1 and 2, both by school staff and by specialist teachers through our links with Go For It Sports, Elton High School Art Specialist and FunTime Activities; dance specialists.
 Such specialist teaching also serves as high quality INSET for our own staff, who are always present during lessons.
 All arts subjects are also taught in a more holistic manner though performing arts opportunities and creative curriculum planning.

 Arts teaching within the taught curriculum

 In both Key Stages the arts are taught both explicitly and through a creative cross curricular, thematic approach to learning.
-This has been in place since 2003 and is now well embedded in the school’s planning cycles.
+The use of art to express thoughts, responses and understanding is developed through the study of texts in the Power of Reading, in English.

 Arts teaching outside the taught curriculum